Education in the medieval period was the prerogative of the Church, especially during the early medieval period.

 In monastic schools which were directly associated with monastic orders, a wider latitude was exercised in the choice of subjects.
 Such schools typically taught directly from the rich treasure-trove of Greek and Roman books, often exploring even such subjects as physics, philosophy and botany.

-A wide range of subjects were taught at the universities which included arithmetic, geometry, music theory, astronomy, rhetoric, logic, grammar, metaphysics, physics and moral philosophy.
+A wide range of subjects was taught at the universities which included arithmetic, geometry, music theory, astronomy, rhetoric, logic, grammar, metaphysics, physics, and moral philosophy.

-Once a student had attained sufficient education in these subjects, he could go on to follow a specific field such as theology or law or medicine.
-Typically, he then had to spend another few years in pursuing the specific literature of that field before qualifying for practice of say, law or medicine.
+Once a student had attained sufficient education in these subjects, he could go on to follow a specific field such as theology or law, or medicine.
+Typically, he then had to spend another few years pursuing the specific literature of that field before qualifying for the practice of say, law or medicine.